How do you know if you need a dehumidifier or humidifier?

 One adds moisture to your indoor air.
 The other one removes excess moisture from the air to lower the humidity level.
 They are the exact opposites of each other.

 So, how do you know if you need a dehumidifier or humidifier?
-When moisture levels in your indoor air drop below 40%, you need to inject some moisture into it.
-When the air is too moist such that you can feel it on your skin and your clothes, you need to dehumidify the air.
+When moisture levels in your indoor air drop below 40%, you need to run a humidifier.
+When the air is too moist, you need to dehumidify the air.
 If the humidity is higher than 60%, you need to remove the excess moisture.

 Here is a detailed guide to let you know which appliance you need for your home when the humidity increases or decreases.